linnnnnnh/HyperStark/README.md

 By automating the process of harvesting and reinvesting rewards, we can simplify the user experience and boost yield.
 Below is a detailed breakdown of the workflows, technical requirements, and development plan.

+## 🛠️ Key Points
+### **1. Automated Reward Harvesting and Reinvestment**
+- Utilize a keeper to automate the process of harvesting rewards and reinvesting them so that users only need to deposit tokens once, and the rest is handled automatically.
+### **2. Simplified User Interface**
+- Provide only deposit and withdraw functions, allowing users to deposit funds into the vault and withdraw their funds along with rewards.

 ## 🔓 Difference
 > Before Nostra Service